 - Turn the Chassis Battery Disconnect switch OFF and then ON again.
-This will, in many cases, reset power to the slideout system. - The house battery may be low on charge.
-Plug in the external power cord (shoreline), start the engine, or start up the generator (if equipped).
-This may assist slideout room operation. - The chassis battery may be low on charge.
+This will, in many cases, reset power to the slideout system. - The chassis battery may be low on charge.
 Press and Hold the Battery Boost switch (located on the dash) while pressing the interior slideout control switch.
 This momentarily connects the house batteries to assist in slideout room operation. - The circuit breaker may be tripped.
 The circuit breaker, labeled "Slideout Power" is located on a panel on an interior wall of the passenger side storage compartment just behind or ahead of the entrance door.